East Wall: Amenities

 East Wall is primarily a residential neighbourhood of around 1,800 households, with a population of approximately 5,000.
 The area is serviced by shops, St. Joseph's Church, the Sean O'Casey Community Centre, a primary school and recreational facilities (parks, sea and beach) within walking distance.
-The community centre includes a sports hall, a theatre and football pitch.
+The community centre includes a sports hall, a theatre and a football pitch.
 St. Barnabas' Church, Dublin would have provided services for Church of Ireland parishioners, such as Seán O'Casey until it closed in 1965 and the parish merged with that of North Strand.
 There is also a former ESB building which is being used as a transitional shelter for refugees since November 2022, leading to the East Wall protests.